wizard-agb/catalan-political-classifier/README.md

 ## Project Intro/Objective
 The purpose of this project is define a classification technique to assign a party to Spanish Parliamentary debate speeches.

-### Methods Used
-* Machine Learning
-* Data Visualization
-* Binary Classification

-### Technologies
-* Python

 ## Project Description

+### Data Description
+The data comes from an open source project called ParlaMint.
+ParlaMint aims to aggregate and annotate parliamentary debates in Europe.
+Currently, the project has speech documents from 29 countries and parliament groups, fully transcribed and annotated in multiple languages.
+Additionally, the project team at ParlaMint has worked to create extensive metadata for each of the speeches, including speaker names, party affiliations, gender, age and position.

+The Spanish corpus consists of 32,551 speeches from the Spanish parliament.
+The speeches span 8 years from 2015 to 2023, and includes 5 legislative terms.
+Over the course of the 5 legislative terms there were 445 sessions where speakers on average talked 27 times.

+### Data Processing

+We preprocessed the data, removing punctuations and stop words, dealing with miscellaneous characters, and lemmatizing the corpus.

+We added features including speaker birth years, gender, party in power, and the legislative term.
+Finally, we tokenized the data for classification.

+After running several models, we concluded that there were 'giveaway' words that were too powerful, such as 'left' and 'right.'
+We compiled a list of these terms and removed them from our corpus.

+### Model Overview

-We used ParlaMint data on Spanish parliamentary debates from 2015-2023.
-We then preprocessed the data, removed stop words including giveaway terms like 'left', 'right', and many proper nouns when representatives addressed particular members of the opposing party.
-Finally, we trained our model with the two dominant Spanish parties: left - Spanish Socialist Workers' Party (PSOE), and right - People's Party (PP) speeches.
+We trained our model with the two dominant Spanish parties: left - Spanish Socialist Workers' Party (PSOE), and right - People's Party (PP) speeches.
 We then tested our model on out of sample PP and PSOE data, and again with more extreme left and right parties.
+We saw strong results for PP-PSOE and VOX-Podemos (extremist right-left); however, the other parties we tested had data size limitations and often focused on more regional issues that were not captured by our training data set.

 Below we can see the ability of the classifier to determine PP vs PSOE (main left and right parties respectively in Spain), and also the trained model's ability to determine the difference between VOX and Podemos (two additional more extreme left vs right respectively parties).